dojo/docs/loader/legacy.rst

 bleeds into the AMD loader in dojo.js is carefully has-bracketed so it can be stripped in builds of applications that don't need it.

 The functions dojo.require and dojo.provide define the core of the legacy API.
-Each of these take a module identifier that is identical to an absolute AMD module identifier except that dots are used instead of forward slashes; the legacy API does not support relative module identifiers. dojo.provide's implementation is trivial, but it does include a subtle feature that's important to understand.
+Each of these takes a module identifier that is identical to an absolute AMD module identifier except that dots are used instead of forward slashes; the legacy API does not support relative module identifiers. dojo.provide's implementation is trivial, but it does include a subtle feature that's important to understand.
 Here is the v1.6- implementation of dojo.provide in its entirety: